lohedges/vmmc/README.md

 glue together components written in different ways, or to use the callbacks themselves as C/C++ wrappers to external libraries.

+An alternative version of LibVMMC that shows how to achieve the same callback functionality using a pure abstract `Model` base class can be found in the `pure-abstract` branch.
+While this provides a cleaner interface, the additional flexibility provided by `std::function` more than offsets the minimal performance cost.

 Details of the callback prototypes are given below (where `typedef` has been used to simplify their declaration).